daneden/daneden.me/portfolio/index.markdown

 scripts: ["/static/js/jquery.fitvids.custom.js"]
 ---

+I’m currently working at [Dropbox](http://dropbox.com) as a Designer.
+My work outside of Dropbox is what you see here; side projects, open source contributions, and personal itch-scratchers.
+[Dribbble](http://dribbble.com/dte) may provide a more current, up-to-date representation of my work.

 ## Just My Type
-[Just My Type](http://justmytype.co) is a library of font pairings from Adobe Typekit and H&FJ’s Cloud.Typography.
+[Just My Type](http://justmytype.co) is a library of font pairings from Adobe Typekit and [H&FJ](class:caps)’s Cloud.Typography.
 Created out of a desire for a place to keep track of my personal favorite web font pairings, Just My Type has grown to become a popular typography resource for many web designers.

 [Visit the site](http://justmytype.co).